When does partial insurance apply to a car

 5. Age and number of drivers.

-Expert depth: Vehicle value, age, and the right time to switch
+Expert Depth: Vehicle value, age, and the right time to switch

-Car depreciation is highest in the first few years.
-A new car often loses about a quarter of its value within the first year.
-After about three to five years, the value often decreases to the point where switching from comprehensive to third-party, fire and theft insurance becomes economically sensible.
-The question "When is comprehensive insurance no longer worthwhile?" is, therefore, closely linked to the vehicle's age and residual value.
-Third-party, fire and theft insurance is usually worth considering when the vehicle still has a value of at least 4,000 euros.
-For vehicles over ten years old with only a low residual value, it may often be feasible to forgo any form of cover, as the repair costs could quickly exceed the vehicle's value.
+The depreciation of a car is highest in the first few years.
+A new car often loses about a quarter of its value in the first year.
+After approximately three to five years, the value often drops to a point where switching from comprehensive to third-party, fire and theft insurance becomes economically sensible.
+The question "When is comprehensive insurance no longer worthwhile?" is therefore closely linked to the vehicle's age and residual value.
+Third-party, fire and theft insurance is usually worth considering if the vehicle still has a value of at least €4,000.
+For vehicles older than ten years with only a low residual value, it may even be advisable to forgo any insurance coverage altogether, as repair costs could quickly exceed the vehicle's value.
 In such cases, the insurance would only reimburse the replacement value in the event of a total loss.
-Our expert tip: Check your vehicle's current value annually and adjust your insurance coverage accordingly.
+Our expert tip: Review the current value of your vehicle annually and adjust your insurance coverage accordingly.
 Use online valuation portals or ask your dealer for an assessment.
-This helps you decide when is the optimal time to switch from comprehensive to third-party, fire and theft insurance.
-Also, consider regional risks; in areas with frequent animal collision incidents, maintaining third-party, fire and theft insurance may be sensible for longer.
-Every year, around 265,000 such incidents occur in Germany.
+This helps you decide when switching from comprehensive to third-party, fire and theft insurance is optimal.
+Also, consider regional risks; in areas with frequent wildlife accidents, third-party, fire and theft insurance might make sense for longer.
+Every year there are around 265,000 wildlife accidents in Germany.

 FAQ

-Does comprehensive insurance also cover damage abroad?
+Does the partial coverage also cover damages abroad?

-When is basic motor liability insurance enough?
+When is basic car liability insurance sufficient?

 Subscribe to our newsletter